microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accessreviewinstance.md

 Namespace: microsoft.graph

 Represents an Azure AD [access review](accessreviewsv2-overview.md) recurrence.
-System-generated based off of the parent [accessReviewScheduleDefinition](accessreviewscheduledefinition.md).
+System-generated based off of the parent [accessReviewScheduleDefinition](accessreviewscheduledefinition.md) object.
 All properties are read-only.

 If the instance is a part of a recurring access review, instances represent each recurrence.
 A review that does not recur will have exactly one instance.
 Instances also represent each unique resource being reviewed in the schedule definition.
 If a schedule definition reviews multiple resources, each resource will have a unique instance for each recurrence.